JoseBlanca/uv_seminar/README.md

 Besides [`pip`](https://en.wikipedia.org/wiki/Pip_(package_manager)), there are other package installers, like [`conda`](https://docs.conda.io/projects/conda/) or [`uv`](https://docs.astral.sh/uv/).
 As we will see `conda`and `uv` have extra features not available in `pip`.

-## PyPI

-[PyPI](https://pypi.org/) (**Py**thon **P**ackaging **I**ndex) is the standard Python package repository, and `pip` has been, so fare, the most used tool to fetch packages from it.
-PyPI, is the central repository where the Python community publishes and distributes open-source packages.
-It serves as the default source for the pip installer, meaning that when a user runs *pip install numpy*, pip connects to PyPI, locates the NumPy package, downloads the appropriate archive, and installs it in the current environment.

-PyPI hosts hundreds of thousands of packages covering nearly every domain of programming, from scientific computing and web development to natural language processing and bioinformatics.

-Beyond being a distribution hub, PyPI plays a central role in the Python ecosystem’s reproducibility and collaboration.
-It provides a standardized way for developers to share code, manage versions, and integrate continuous delivery pipelines.

-PyPI is a critical infrastructure that underpins nearly all modern Python development.

 ## conda